The Situation with Uzbek Cotton: Why the Pledge Remains in Place and a Path Forward

 Cotton picking is dangerous work.
-Each year, the forced-labor system of cotton production has claimed the lives of several Uzbek citizens, and many forced to pick cotton are exposed to unknown chemicals in the fields, unsanitary housing, and lack of safe drinking water.
+Each year, the forced-labor system of cotton production claimed the lives of several Uzbek citizens, and many forced to pick cotton are exposed to unknown chemicals in the fields, unsanitary housing, and lack of safe drinking water.

-Until recently, the government mobilized schoolchildren age 11-15 on a mass scale to pick cotton, leaving schools throughout much of the country effectively closed during the harvest season as pupils from the fifth grade and older and teachers from all grades worked in the fields.
-Due to sustained pressure from local and international organizations and foreign governments over many years, in 2012 the Uzbek government began to shift the demographics of its forced labor policies.
+Until 2012, the government mobilized schoolchildren age 11-15 on a mass scale to pick cotton, leaving schools throughout much of the country effectively closed during the harvest season as pupils from the fifth grade and older and teachers from all grades worked in the fields.
+Due to sustained pressure from local and international organizations and foreign governments over many years, the Uzbek government began to shift the demographics of its forced labor policies.
 Beginning with the 2012 harvest the government of Uzbekistan adopted a policy not to mobilize children younger than 16 on a mass scale.
 In 2013, the government extended this to first-year college students who are usually 16 years old, but continued the mass mobilization of second- and third-year students.
-In 2014 only third-year students were mobilized on a mass scale, including, in many cases, 17 year olds.
+In 2014, only third-year students were mobilized on a mass scale, including, in many cases, 17 year olds.
 Thousands of children were still sent to the fields in at least three regions in 2014, where local officials mobilized them in order to avoid stiff penalties for failing to meet production targets.

 In 2015 and 2016, the government of Uzbekistan forced more than a million people, including students, teachers, doctors, nurses, and employees of government agencies and private businesses to the cotton fields, against their will and under threat of penalty, especially losing their jobs.

-The government of Uzbekistan has increased the use of forced adult labor, apparently to compensate for fewer children.
+The government of Uzbekistan increased the use of forced adult labor, apparently to compensate for fewer children.
 Massive mobilization of teachers, doctors, nurses and other adults to the cotton harvest has degraded education and health services.
-It has also led to widespread extortion of individuals and businesses, with officials demanding contributions individuals and businesses, including multinational enterprises.
+It also led to widespread extortion of individuals and businesses, with officials demanding contributions individuals and businesses, including multinational enterprises.